kercre123/victor/README.md

     ./tools/victor-ble-cli/vic_robot_set_key.sh VICTOR_xxxxxx
     ```

-    where 'xxxxxx' is the bluetooth ID of the robot (as mentioned above, for example VICTOR_1a3d273d, or VICTOR_R2D2).
+    where 'xxxxxx' is the bluetooth ID of the robot (as mentioned above, for example VICTOR_1a3d273d, or "VECTOR R2D2").
 This script will generate an SSH key pair, install it on your laptop, and then connect to the robot and install the public key on the robot.
 It will also modify your `~/.ssh/config` file to add some lines that will prevent unnecessary prompts and warnings.
 Finally, it will show you the robot's IP address, and write that IP address to a file on your laptop.

-1. Once that one-time step is done, all of the existing scripts (victor_start, victor_deploy, victor_log, etc.) will work as before, but without using adb.
-You can also run a command on the robot with:
+1. Once that one-time step is done, all of the existing scripts (victor_start, victor_deploy, victor_log, etc.) will work as before, but without using adb.<br/><br/>You can also run a command on the robot with:

     ```
     ssh root@<robotIP> <command> <arguments>